Australian Open 'likely' to be delayed, says minister

 Victorian Sports and Tourism Minister Martin Pakula concedes the 2021 Australian Open will “most likely” be delayed – but only by a week or two.

-Mr Pakula on Wednesday also said the delicate negotiations between the governments and various stakeholders were close to a conclusion, after Victorian Premier Daniel Andrews earlier told the Sunrise program that the Open “will go ahead”.
+Mr Pakula said on Wednesday the delicate negotiations between governments and stakeholders about the tournament were close to a conclusion, after Victorian Premier Daniel Andrews earlier told Sunrise that the Open “will go ahead”.

 But just not starting as scheduled on January 18.

 “There’s a number of potential dates on the table.
 I’ve seen reports that suggest that it’s likely to be delayed by a week or two.
-I think that’s still most likely,” he said.
+I think that’s still most likely,” Mr Pakula said.

 “But it’s not the only option.
 As you know, the French Open was delayed by many months and Wimbledon didn’t occur at all.